VoliJS/NestedReact/README.md

 Thus, no refactoring of your application is required.
 You can start writing UI with React immediately.

 This extension works with raw Backbone.
-In order to take full advantage of React/Backbone architecture you are encouraged to upgrade to Backbone.NestedTypes.
+However, in order to take full advantage of React/Backbone architecture you are encouraged to upgrade to Backbone.NestedTypes.
 It will give you following features to help managing complex application state: